chrislam2/chrislam2/README.md

 MNIST-CNN: Project related to CNN Neural Network and U-Net <br/>
 CSCI3320: Machine Learning Algorithms <br/>

-My old account name is AssoStudent.
-The reason I changed the name is that some stupid people think this is a stupid name.

 <!--
 **chrislam2/chrislam2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.